roytang/blog/content/posts/2007/11/lorwyn-inaugurals.md

-since I have 8 dead cards (Shadowmage Infiltrator and Shriekmaw) I lose game one to Crovax the black, I didn&'t even notice that my Epochrasite was dead on arrival.
+since I have 8 dead cards (Shadowmage Infiltrator and Shriekmaw) I lose game one to Crovax the black, I didn't even notice that my Epochrasite was dead on arrival.
 (I pretended that I did that on purpose to suspend it)

 I board -4 Shadowmage Infiltrator -4 Shriekmaw -1 Grim Harvest +4 Nameless Inversion +2 Damnation +3 Vesuvan Shapeshifter (to kill